Toastmasters for ESL Students

 1. Enhanced English Proficiency

 First off, Toastmasters is a fantastic place to practice English.
 You get to speak a lot, which helps learn a language.
 Making mistakes is part of the process, and everyone is there to learn.
-This is great because it builds confidence.
+This is great because it helps build confidence as an ESL speaker.

 Feedback is another big plus.
 “Everything is evaluated at Toastmasters.”
 You’ll hear that a lot when you’re there.
 You learn what you’re doing well and what you can improve.
 This kind of advice is gold for someone learning a language.